 - indoor smoke from household use of solid fuels.

-Tobacco use is the single most important risk factor for cancer causing about 20% of global cancer deaths and about 71% of global lung cancer deaths.
+Tobacco use is the single most important risk factor for cancer causing about 20% of global cancer deaths and around 70% of global lung cancer deaths.
 In many low-income countries, up to 20% of cancer deaths are due to infection by HBV and HPV.

 - Increase avoidance of the risk factors listed above.